-Wearing sunscreen is absolutely necessary, so come prepared.
+Wearing sunscreen is 100% necessary, so come prepared.

-As of July 2020, Aruba instituted a ban on suntan lotions that include oxybenzone.
-This chemical is unfortunately harmful to both coral and marine life.
-Therefore, when you go to buy lotion for your trip, be sure to purchase coral reef-safe sunscreen.
+As of July 2020, Aruba instituted a ban on suntan lotions, including oxybenzone.
+This chemical is, unfortunately, harmful to both coral and marine life.
+Therefore, when you go to stock up for your trip, be sure to search for coral reef-safe sunscreen.